-Cancer Council does not provide advice directly.
+We do not provide advice directly.
 We connect people affected by cancer with a volunteer professional in the community who will provide advice and assistance.
-Usually, people will meet professionals at their office, however, assistance may be provided via phone and email where needed.
+Usually, people will meet professionals at their office, however, assistance may be provided via video, phone and email where needed.

 If you speak a language other than English, we can arrange a telephone interpreter for you.

 The staff at the Cancer Council Pro Bono Service have been absolutely amazing.
 They're just so generous of their time.
 Martin, lung cancer patient

 Lawyers involved in the Cancer Council Pro Bono Program may be able to assist with: